derekgreene/dynamic-nmf/README.md

 	python display-topics.py out/month1_windowtopics_k05.pkl out/month2_windowtopics_k05.pkl out/month3_windowtopics_k05.pkl

+The top terms and document IDs can also be exported from a NMF results file to two comma-separated files.
+For instance, to export the top 50 terms and document IDs:

+	python export-csv.py out/month1_windowtopics_k05.pkl -t 50

 ##### Step 3: Dynamic Topic Modeling
 Once the window topics have been created, we combine the results for the time windows to generate the *dynamic topics* that span across multiple time windows.
 If we want to specify a fixed number of dynamic topics (e.g. 5), we can run the following, where results are written to the directory 'out':